morkeleb/clay/README.md

 - [ ] add an option to make dry runs
 - [ ] tests on handlebar templating system to prevent regressions and broken generators
 - [ ] option to clear directories
+- [ ] add a .clay file that keeps inventory of what has been generated to make clean more precise